 EXTRA CURRICULAR ACTIVITIES Throughout the year, students will be invited to participate in various activities to utilize their God given gifts and talents.
-These may include Running Club, Wrestling Club, Run Wild, Intramurals, Sports Club, Cheer Club, Drama Club, Choir, Healthy Initiatives, Camera Club, Film Club, Fashion Club, Book Club, Kindness Club and Bible Buddies.
-These activities will be dependent upon student interest as well as voluntary services provided by staff and parents.
+These may include Art Club, Volleyball, Run Wild, Intramurals, Sports Club, Drama Club, Choir, Camera Club, Film Club, Fashion Club, Book Club, and Kindness Club.
+These activities will be dependent upon student interest as well as voluntary supervision and organization provided by staff and parents.